PULSACOIL

 where the name originated as there doesn't seem to be anything

-pulsing within the unit.
+coil.
 One thing is for sure though, when you

 open the cupboard and discover a unit with such a grand name you can